Horses

 Sassy, along with her trusty friend, Skip, was the start of the program back in 2006.
 Proving to be a social-lite and nurturer, Sassy has enjoyed getting out in public visiting places like Dickman’s Farms, the Finger Lakes Mall, Auburn Elementary schools and local group homes.
 Bringing a smile everywhere and to everyone she meets.
 Back at the farm, she is our go-to for the smallest riders.
 But don’t let her name fool you, she can give the more experienced riders a challenge that will encourage their learning to the next level.

-Know as the “Barbie” horse, Rosebud is our 18 year old quarter horse/princess.
+Know as the “Barbie” horse, Rosebud is our 21-year-old quarter horse/princess.
 Perfect in every way.
 She’s our in your pocket, do whatever therapy horse.
 Just watch your fingers when giving her treats.
 She can be quite greedy!

-This is Tank.
-He is a Percheron/ Welch Pony cross.
+Tank is a Percheron/ Welch Pony cross.
 We like to say he is a draft that was left in the dryer too long.
-Tank is about 12 years old.
-He belongs to our board member, Amanda, and her nephew but he was chosen for his short, stout stature.
+Tank is about 16 years old and belongs to our board member, Amanda, and her nephew; but he was chosen for his short, stout stature.
 He will be perfect for our adults who need side walkers.
-Tank is still learning his job as therapy horse and sticks to lessons and trail riding for the time being.
+Tank is making progress in his job as a therapy horse and, also does lessons and trail riding.

-Preacher is our 22 year old, chestnut quarter horse gelding.
+Preacher is our 26 year old, chestnut quarter horse gelding.
 He is the “golden retriever” of horses.
-He began his career at Healing H’Arts just last year as a super star lesson horse.
+He began his career at Healing H’Arts just last year as a superstar lesson horse.
 It is pretty obvious he has done this before.
 Preacher also knows how to pull a cart.

-Misty is a 17 year old palomino quarter horse who arrived with Preacher last year to start a new career as lesson horse and trail buddy.
+Misty is a 21-year-old palomino quarter horse who arrived with Preacher in 2022 to start a new career as a lesson horse and trail buddy.
 She is not afraid of anything and gives a solid ride.
 Misty easily fit right into the therapy program and has already helped in the healing process of many.